-Step 1: Is this project for me?
+Step 1: Is framing a gable dormer for me?

-Building a dormer is an ambitious and challenging project.
+Building a roof dormer is an ambitious and challenging project.
 You should have a few remodeling projects under your belt before tackling a task this big and complex.
-If you're a little unsure of your rough-framing or roofing skills, hire a carpenter to help with this phase of the project.
+If you’re a little unsure of your rough-framing or roofing skills, hire a carpenter to help with this phase of the roof dormer project.
 The gable dormers we built are 6 ft. wide, about 9 ft. from the floor to the peak, and set back from the front wall of the house about 2 ft.
 Each dormer adds about 30 sq. ft. of headroom.

 Projects this large and complex are expensive, especially when you add in elements like windows.
 Plan on a big time commitment as well.
 Set aside at least a four-day chunk of time for the basic framing, because once the roof’s open, you’ve got to keep at it until the dormer is weathertight.
 Then you can relax a little as you finish the exterior siding and trim.
 Plan on spending seven or eight more weekends finishing the interior and completing the exterior painting.